wyhitcs/team-letsencrypt/D4/Chapter -- first version.md

 - Logging-level: The application is setup using serilog for logging.
 There are many logger levels like debug and customer.
 In customer level, some detail information are hidden to prevent ’noise’, but in debug level you can see more information.

 - Allow specifying Encryption algorithm: ACME protocol enables multiple kinds of encryption algorithm like RSA and MD5.
-As an implementation of ACME, Let’s encrypt enable those algorithms as well.
+As an implementation of ACME, Let’s Encrypt enable those algorithms as well.

 - Editable Certificate and key storage path: After installing, the path to store your certificate has been specified by default setting, but users are allow to edit it and assign another path.